TimofeyTTT/Quizboard/README.md

 The program returns the result

-### Description
-A JavaScript Quiz board with questions on the topic, that returns your result at the end.

-### Setup/Installation Requirements
-No setup required.
-All you need is internet connection.

 ### Known Bugs
 No known bugs at the moment but if you encounter any feel free to contact me.